cap-js-community/mtx-tool/README.md

 *  are potentially _dangerous_ commands
 ```

+Adding `--force` to any _dangerous_ command will override the safeguard, use at your own risk.

-### Pipelines
+## Pipelines

-For pipelines, you can save the setup configuration locally in a project and run MTX Tool via npx with a stable version:
+You can save the setup configuration locally in a project and run MTX Tool via npx with a stable version:

 - in the project `mtx --setup-local`
 - in the pipeline, e.g.